 Several other penalizations can be imposed on the base inverse problem model.
-The penalization in model \eqref{eq:linInvProbModel} is a particular case of the Bayesian lasso of Park and Casella (2008) that makes use of a Gamma prior on the Laplace squared scale parameter.
-Tung \textit{et al.} (2019) show the use of MFVB for variable selection in generalized linear mixed models via Bayesian adaptive lasso.
-Ormerod \textit{et al.} (2017) develop a MFVB approximation to a linear model with a spike-and-slab prior on the regression coefficients.
+The penalization in model \eqref{eq:linInvProbModel} is a particular case of the Bayesian lasso of \cite{park2008bayesian} that makes use of a Gamma prior on the Laplace squared scale parameter. \cite{tung2019bayesian} show the use of MFVB for variable selection in generalized linear mixed models via Bayesian adaptive lasso. \cite{ormerod2017variational} develop a MFVB approximation to a linear model with a spike-and-slab prior on the regression coefficients.
 A detailed discussion on variable selection priors and variational inference fitting goes beyond the scope of this article.
-However, for the analysis of archaeological data of Section \ref{sec:archaeo} we show how the Laplace penalization can be easily replaced by a Horseshoe prior without deriving a VMP algorithm from scratch.
+However, for the analysis of archaeological data provided in the supplement we show how the Laplace penalization can be easily replaced by a Horseshoe prior without deriving a VMP algorithm from scratch.
 In the same real data analysis we replace the Normal response assumption with a Skew Normal one.

-\section{Streamlined Variational Algorithm Updates}
+\section{Streamlined variational algorithm updates}

 In typical inverse problem applications the number of observations can be very high and a na\"{i}ve implementation of Algorithms \ref{alg:VMPalgo} and \ref{alg:MFVBalgo} may lead to a bottleneck due to operations involving a large contrast matrix $\bL$ and big matrix inversion steps related to $\bK$.
 However, the structure of matrices $\bL$ and $\bK$ is such that computationally expensive algorithm updates may be efficiently performed.
 In this section we propose solutions to simplify algorithm updates and reduce their computational complexity.
 The results shown here are designed for one- and two-dimensional problems but are applicable to extensions to higher dimensions.